janschill/cern-solid-code-investigation/presentations/20210317-hepix/presentation.md

 * All Solid servers have the same common interface, so they don’t need to know anything about what apps are being run on them.
 See [more here](https://solidproject.org/users/get-a-pod#get-a-pod-from-a-pod-provider)

 * Two public demo/test sites for making your own pod.
 They both run NSS:
-    * [inrupt.net](https://inrupt.net/) run by inrupt, hosted at inrupt  premises, USA, data in Amazom Web Services.
+    * [inrupt.net](https://inrupt.net/) run by inrupt, hosted at inrupt  premises, USA, data in Amazon Web Services.
-    * [solidcommunity.net](https://solidocmmunity.net) run by the Solid organisation, hosted in the UK, data in Digital Ocean.
+    * [solidcommunity.net](https://solidcommunity.net) run by the Solid organisation, hosted in the UK, data in Digital Ocean.
     * a few others people show at the [monthly Solid World Webinar](https://solidproject.org/events).

 _Slide with input from TimBL_